We might need a bigger trophy cabinet! The Brain Charity scoops two prestigious awards

 This grant will help us improve the vital emotional support we can offer everyone affected by neurological conditions, at an extremely difficult time for many people’s mental health post-pandemic.

-A spokesperson for The Brain Charity said: “We would like to say a big thank you not just to our incredibly dedicated volunteers and trustees and our hard-working staff, but to the thousands of people affected by neurological conditions who each year trust us to help them pick up the pieces and rebuild their lives.”
+A spokesperson for The Brain Charity said: “We would like to say a big thank you not just to our incredibly dedicated volunteers and trustees and our hard-working staff, but to the thousands of people affected by neurological conditions who each year trust us to help them rebuild their lives.”

 Categories: Fundraising, News